Tag: Clement Davies

 Emlyn Hooson (1925–2012)

 The Barrister Who Carried Welsh Liberalism Through Its Leanest Years In the long aftermath of Lloyd George, Welsh Liberalism did not collapse in a single dramatic moment.
-It thinned, election by election, chapel by chapel, until it seemed less a political force than a memory.
-Emlyn Hooson matters because he refused to accept that quiet…
+Rather, it diminished gradually, election by election, chapel by chapel, until it seemed less a living political force than a surviving memory.
+Emlyn Hooson matters because he refused…

 -